lu-m-dev/space-minesweeper/README.md

 A 2D space-themed minesweeper.

-_Please note: The full source code is omitted from this public mirror to preserve academic integrity._
+_Please note: The full source code is omitted from this public mirror to preserve academic integrity.
+It can be provided for review upon request._

 ## Features